David Robb as Dr Clarkson and Maggie Smith as Violet, Dowager Countess of Grantham in the PBS series Downton Abbey.

 Obamacare and Community Hospitals

-All of which brings back the key question: what is the optimum configuration of a medical system?
+All of this brings back the key question: what is the optimum configuration of a medical system?
 Most might embrace the vision of a network of well-equipped and locally owned or controlled hospitals that are part of regional networks of larger more capital-intensive hospitals that focus on specialized treatments.

 The new buzzword in the medical community is "affiliation."
 The key, as both Violet and Isobel might agree, is how to affiliate in a way that maintains local control and patient intimacy while adding the access to specialized treatments and expensive technologies.
 Cooperative agreements come in hundreds of varieties.
 Mary Kay Clunies-Ross of the Washington Hospital Association notes a common joke among health policymakers, "If you've seen one affiliation you've seen one affiliation."

-One of the key strategies the Affordable Care Act has embraced to reduce health care costs is by encouraging Accountable Care Organizations (ACO), networks of doctors and hospitals that share financial and medical responsibility for providing coordinated care to patients in hopes of limiting unnecessary spending.
-The focus is on Medicare because it is a single payer insurance program where the government can establish the rules directly.
-Each ACO has to manage the health care needs of a minimum of 5,000 Medicare beneficiaries for at least three years.
+One of the key strategies the Affordable Care Act has embraced to reduce healthcare costs is by encouraging Accountable Care Organizations (ACO), networks of doctors and hospitals that share financial and medical responsibility for providing coordinated care to patients in hopes of limiting unnecessary spending.
+The focus is on Medicare because it is a single-payer insurance program where the government can establish the rules directly.
+Each ACO has to manage the healthcare needs of a minimum of 5,000 Medicare beneficiaries for at least three years.
 At the heart of each patient's care is a primary care physician.

-While ACOs are touted as a way to help fix an inefficient payment system that rewards more, not better, care, some economists warn they could lead to greater consolidation in the health care industry, which could allow some providers to charge more if they're the only game in town.
+While ACOs are touted as a way to help fix an inefficient payment system that rewards more, not better, care, some economists warn they could lead to greater consolidation in the healthcare industry, which could allow some providers to charge more if they're the only game in town.

 Kaiser Health News observes, "ACOs have become one of the most talked about new ideas in Obamacare."
 Some applaud it as a way to help fix an inefficient payment system that rewards more, not better care.
 But as Kaiser notes, "some economists warn they could lead to greater consolidation in the health care industry, which could allow some providers to charge more if they're the only game in town."